Introduction

 The Role of AI in Data Science and Analytics

-AI has become a crucial component of modern data science, offering sophisticated techniques to analyze complex datasets.
-Below are some key areas where AI is making a substantial impact:
+AI has become the backbone of modern data analytics.
+Let’s break down a few key areas where AI is making the biggest impact:

 1. Automated Data Processing